fivetran/dbt_qualtrics/README.md

 ```

 #### Change the source table references
 If an individual source table has a different name than the package expects, add the table name as it appears in your destination to the respective variable.
-This config is available only when running the package on a single connector.
+This config is available only when running the package on a single connection.

 > IMPORTANT: See this project's [`dbt_project.yml`](https://github.com/fivetran/dbt_qualtrics_source/blob/main/dbt_project.yml) variable declarations to see the expected names.